-Scotland will play Australia, South Africa and a third side still to be announced in this year’s Autumn Internationals.
+Scotland will play Australia, South Africa and Japan in this year’s Autumn Internationals.
 The kick-off times for all three games have yet to be confirmed.

 - Scotland v SOUTH AFRICA (Saturday 13 November, kick-off TBC)

-- Scotland v TBC (Saturday 20 November, kick-off TBC)
+- Scotland v JAPAN (Saturday 20 November, kick-off TBC)

 - Debenture Holders did not need to buy this package as they already have access to these games through their debenture rights.